Unforgiveness: Is It Really a Problem?

 We see this point again in one of Jesus’ parables about a king settling accounts with his servants.
 One servant owed the king a huge amount of money and begged him for patience, promising to pay back everything he owed.
 The king canceled the debt and let the servant go.
 That same servant went to one who owed him a very small amount and was unable to pay, so he put the indebted servant in prison.
 When the king heard what the man did, he reinstated his huge debt and had him put in prison.
 The king asked the servant, “Shouldn’t you have had mercy on your fellow servant just as I had on you?”
 (Mt.
 18:33).
 After finishing the parable, Jesus explained, “This is how my heavenly Father will treat each of you unless you forgive your brother from your heart” (Mt 18:35).

 We are God’s representatives on earth yet we absolutely misrepresent him if we accept his forgiveness but refuse to forgive others.
-This is so important that God will not forgive our sins if we refuse to forgive others!
-That is a really big problem with eternal consequences!
-Please consider that God totally forgave you and erased the record of your offense against him, then extend forgiveness to yourself and others in the same way.
+Please consider that God totally forgave you and erased the record of your offense against him, then extend forgiveness to others in the same way.